perladvent/perldotcom/content/article/_pub_2002_08_20_perlandlwp.md

 {
+   "description" : " Sean M. Burke is the author of Perl&nbsp;&amp;&nbsp;LWP Introduction LWP (short for \"Library for WWW in Perl\") is a popular group of Perl modules for accessing data on the Web.
+Like most Perl module-distributions, each of LWP's component modules...", "slug" : "/pub/2002/08/20/perlandlwp.html", "authors" : [
+      "sean-m--burke"
+   ],
+   "draft" : null,
-   "slug" : "/pub/2002/08/20/perlandlwp.html",
+   "thumbnail" : null,
    "tags" : [
       "library-for-www-in-perl",
       "lwp",
       "perl",
       "perl-and-lwp"
    ],
-   "description" : " Sean M. Burke is the author of Perl&nbsp;&amp;&nbsp;LWP Introduction LWP (short for \"Library for WWW in Perl\") is a popular group of Perl modules for accessing data on the Web.
-Like most Perl module-distributions, each of LWP's component modules...", "draft" : null,
    "date" : "2002-08-20T00:00:00-08:00",
    "image" : null,
-   "thumbnail" : null,
    "title" : "Web Basics with LWP",
-   "authors" : [
-      "sean-m--burke"
-   ],
-   "categories" : "Web"
+   "categories" : "web"
 }